Msal44/Msal44/README.md

-### Hi!👋 I'm Melvyn Salvatierra, I am a creative problem solver who enjoys working with others and continuing to better myself.
+### Hi!👋 I'm Melvyn Salvatierra, I am a creative problem solver who enjoys working with others.
 To continue my higher education, I am attending Northern Illinois University to pursue a Bachelor of Science in Computer Science with an emphasis in Enterprise Software.
+I am a coder on a mission to empower the world and always in search of new problems to solve.

 <html>
   <body>